 Maca root is known as the Peruvian Ginseng due to the variety and density of its minerals: calcium, potassium, iron, phosphorus, magnesium, silica and zinc.

 Follow a recipe like this one…just don’t add the salt if giving it to kids.

-13) Avoid organic gluten free breakfast cereals
+13) Avoid organic breakfast cereals

-Where possible follow the Coeliac UK directory and use own-brand breakfast cereals that are safe for coeliacs, rather than specific ‘freefrom’ cereals.
+If you are gluten free follow the Coeliac UK directory and use own-brand breakfast cereals that are safe for coeliacs, rather than specific ‘freefrom’ cereals.

 14) Eat tinned sardines that include the bones